nimbly/Syndicate/README.md

 | Google         | Y         | Y        | `google/cloud-pubsub:^2.0` |
 | Webhook        | Y         | N        | n/a |

-**NOTE:** Consumers denoted with **\*** indicate are known as "loop consumers" and they do not support `ack`ing, `nack`ing due to the nature of pubsub.
+**NOTE:** Consumers denoted with **\*** indicate are subscriber based and  do not support `ack`ing, `nack`ing due to the nature of pubsub.
 Additionally, the `predis/predis` library currently does not play well with interrupts and gracefully stopping its internal pubsub loop.
 If using this integration, you should set the `signals` option to an empty array.
 See the **Consumer** section below for more details.

 Is there an integration you would like to see supported?
 Let us know in [Github Discussions](https://github.com/nimbly/Syndicate/discussions) or open a Pull Request!